 - Pump included.

-If you are already familiar with the version 2016, here are the most important differences introduced in the model 2017:
+If you are already familiar with the version 2016, here are the most important differences introduced in the new model:

 - The new deflate valve has a larger diameter, so the deflation time and overall packing time is shorter.